-Schmitz, who said he wasn’t gay, fatally shot Amedure in Lake Orion.
-Michigan three days after the taping.
+Schmitz, who said he wasn’t gay, later fatally shot Amedure in Lake Orion.
+Michigan three days later.

 Schmitz turned himself in to police, saying he killed Amedure because he was embarrassed on national television.